GluuFederation/docs-casa-prod/docs/source/index.md

 Learn more in the [developer guide](./developer/index.md#apis-for-credential-enrollment).

+## Configuration via APIs

+Besides a comprehensive graphical admin console, application settings can also be manipulated by means of the [configuration API](./developer/config-api.md).

 ## Plugin oriented

 Casa is a plugin-oriented, Java web application.
 Existing functionality can be extended and new functionality and APIs can be introduced through plugins.